- You do not have any products in your shopping cart yet.

 | Capacity | Dining table for six people |

 Visit our furniture showroom in Detern!
-In our 6000 sqm showroom, you will find the "Deep Island" dining table as well as thousands of other extraordinary furnishing and decoration ideas.
+In our 6000 sqm large showroom, you will find the "Deep Island" dining table as well as thousands of other extraordinary furnishing and decoration ideas.
 Get inspired and discover the variety of our custom-made furniture options to perfectly furnish your home.

 T202408198

-Example: Dining table from the "Deep Island" series in size 250 x 100 cm with glass inlays
+Example: Dining Table from the "Deep Island" Series in Size 250 x 100 cm with Glass Inlays

 Self-pickup or prior inspection of this coffee table is naturally possible in our showroom in Detern (East Frisia).